By: Marilyn L. Davis

 - My laundry in a pile as a reminder to start it when I take a break from writing

 I laughed and said that no, all that would be distracting, and would slow down my process for writing.
-He then told me that I had an overly messy, disorganized, jumbled RAM “desk” and that I used RAM in a cluttered, messy manner.
-Although the RAM was a big desktop, I slowed down its effectiveness with all the “might needs.”
-I had large files for images, drafts of pieces, sites to visit, and several browsers open to find links for information for my articles.
-Then I’d spend time navigating between an article found on Chrome versus one found on Firefox, comparing them to see which was most informative.
-I’d have eight or ten Word documents available, too.
-Then compounding the situation, I’d have fifteen tabs with sites.
+He then told me that I had an overly mess, disorganized, jumbled RAM desk; I used that desk is a messy manner.
+Although the RAM was a big desktop, I slowed down it effectiveness with all the “might needs” that cluttered my desktop.

 Write About Your Passions – It’s Contagious